NobuhiroNakayama/jawsug-cli-handson-37/codecommit.md

 ```

 ```
-On branch MyNewBranch
+On branch develop
-Your branch is up-to-date with 'origin/MyNewBranch'. nothing to commit, working directory clean
+Your branch is up-to-date with 'origin/develop'. nothing to commit, working directory clean
 ```